 Director of Studies, IDATE DigiWorld

-Find out more details regarding market M2M in our dedicated market report
+Find out more information on "Content economics market" in our dedicated market report